matt002/GaitPy/docs/html/_sources/index.rst.txt

 Installation
 ------------
-GaitPy has been tested using python v3.6 on Mac OSX.
+GaitPy is compatible with python v3.6 on MacOSX, Windows, and Linux.

 Installation via pip: